Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 Once you have the ratio, you are all set to start your batch.
 Below are some very simplified instructions for beginning a batch of a single plant extract (tincture) that will either be used as a ‘simple’ or eventually combined with other tinctures and sometimes a sweetener and some water or tea to create a bitters blend (or other herbal formula).

-Finishing your batch:
+Finishing your Tincture:

 ~~~